 A new $13 million Wastewater Treatment Plant was built in 2004 as a joint venture between the two communities.
 During the time of planning, government grant opportunities that had been so prevalent in the 1970’s had dried up.
 Consequently only $500,000 was available in 2004 to finance the new wastewater plant, resulting in debt which has (in turn) caused the monthly sewer service fee to increase.
 The old plant was in serious violation and there was really no choice about replacing it.
 The new plant was built as cost effectively as possible.

 Tri City Water and Sanitary also provides service for the South County Industrial Park which is just off I-5, exit 103.
-Winco Distribution Center is located within the Park which also has room to add more industry.
+Winco Distribution Center and Lauren Young Tire Center is located within the Park which also has room to add more industry.

 It is with pride that the Authority continues to expand, accommodating future growth, providing exceptional services, and meeting the needs of area residents, commercial business, and industry.